 Instructions.
-This TRI Search provides quick access to reported wastewater discharges to surface waters (e.g., lakes, rivers, or streams) or to municipal sewage treatment plants (a.k.a.
-Publicly-Owned Treatment Works or POTWs).
+This TRI Search provides quick access to reported wastewater discharges to surface waters (e.g., lakes, rivers, or streams) or transfers to municipal sewage treatment plants (a.k.a.
+Publicly Owned Treatment Works (POTWs)).
 The boxes below provide search options to help you determine where discharges are occurring (Location or Watershed Box), what pollutants are discharged (Pollutant Box), and who the dischargers of interest are (Industry Box).
 Change the criteria in one or more of the boxes below and click the Search button to retrieve the reported TRI releases to surface waters ("direct dischargers") or POTWs ("indirect dischargers").
-For more information about how to use this search feature, refer to TRI Search Help and Frequently Asked Questions and Answers (FAQ).
+For more information about how to use this search feature, refer to TRI Search Help and Frequently Asked Questions and Answers (FAQs).